KaiWyrmsbane/KaiWyrmsbane/README.md

 - 👋 Hi, I’m James VanMeter.
 - 💻 I’m interested in programming and problem solving.
 - 🧠 I’m currently learning about C#, EFCore, ASP.NET core, HTML, CSS, JavaScript at Code Louisville and building my own video game.
-- 🗣 I’m looking to collaborate on ways to become a better programmer/software developer.
+- 🗣 I’m looking to collaborate on ways to become a better programmer/software engineer.
 - 📧 You can reach me via LinkedIn or email.

 <!---